wp-plugins/multisite-robotstxt-manager/readme.txt

 = Q) Do I have to access each Website to manage the robots.txt file? =

-A) No, the Admin Area for the MS Robots.txt Manager is located within the Network Admin.
-All Websites robots.txt files are managed from here.
+A) No, the Main Admin Area for the MS Robots.txt Manager is located within the Network Admin.

 = Q) Can I add my own robots.txt file? =